Wood Excess Patterns Part One: Overview

 On the other hand, sometimes it’s just overproduction of bile.
 This is generally the case if you’ve got Liver fire or if heat is predominating over dampness in the Damp Heat in the Liver and Gallbladder scenario.
 When there is Liver fire you are all about forwarding your agenda, and you’re producing all this bile.
 Once you’ve got all this uninhibited bile flowing, everything looks like an obstacle to you and you demolish it because it’s in your way.

 So when the bile is excess because it’s not moving, we need to get it moving.
 When it’s moving too much because there is jut too much of it and the person is basically using their bile to get their way right and left, oh boy, you’ve got a problem here.

 There’s a kind of belligerence that’s very common for this damp hot Gall Bladder scenario.
-How to give a feeling for the difference between the Liver fire “this is my agenda and I’m moving forward!”
+I’ll try to give a feeling for the difference between this and the Liver fire “this is my agenda and I’m moving forward!”
 The Liver fire energy is a very straight line or explosive outward moving energy.